mitranim/gorun/readme.md

 go get -u github.com/Mitranim/gorun
 ```

-This will automatically get the code and compile the executable.
-Make sure your `$GOPATH/bin` is in your `$PATH` so the shell can discover it.
+This will automatically compile the executable.
+Make sure `$GOPATH/bin` is in your `$PATH` so the shell can discover it.
 For example, my `~/.profile` contains this:

 ```sh
 export GOPATH=~/go